Qumulo/docs/nfsv4.1-enabling-using.md

 Qumulo Core 4.3.0 (and higher) supports Network File System version 4.1 (NFSv4.1).
 This section explains how you can configure your cluster for a supported export configuration and enable or disable NFSv4.1 on your cluster.
 It also provides detail about supported and unsupported features.
 For more information about NFSv4.1 and file access permissions, see [Managing File Access Permissions Using NFSv4.1 Access Control Lists (ACLs)](nfsv4.1-auth-sys-acls.md).

-**Important:** Currently, Qumulo Core supports only NFSv4.1.
-Mounting with version 4.0 or 4.2 isn't supported.
+{% include important.html content="Currently, Qumulo Core supports only NFSv4.1.
+Mounting with version 4.0 or 4.2 isn't supported." %}

 ## Configuring and Using Exports for NFSv4.1
 Qumulo's NFS exports can present a view of your cluster over NFS that might differ from the contents of the underlying file system.
 You can mark NFS exports as read-only, restricted (to allow access only from certain IP adresses), or configure specific user mappings.
 For more information, see [Create an NFS Export](https://care.qumulo.com/hc/en-us/articles/360000723928-Create-an-NFS-Export) in Qumulo Care.